opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 ### Tutorial exercises

+!!! question
     1. Can you modify the dataset definition to eliminate the IMD value nulls?
        (Hint: you may find `drop()` useful to filter out unwanted rows.)
     2. Even with that modification, we still get a null IMD value in the dataset?
        Why?
        (Hint: look at the patient ID values.)
     3. Can you further modify the dataset definition to add an extra criterion in `set_population()` to remove this row entirely?
        (Hint: you may find the table operators covered earlier useful.)